 Contrary to popular belief, the answer to how to retain employees in small businesses is not only increasing pay.
 Instead, a supportive place where your team is recognized and can grow into larger roles provides the biggest motivators for employee retention.

 Need help creating a strong team to help you reach your business goals?
-Our experts at Cultivate Advisors are here – schedule a free 2-hour assessment to dig into your business and identify a plan.
+Our experts at Cultivate Advisors are here – schedule a free 2-hour talent consulting session to dig into your business and identify a plan.